physicsml/physicsml-archive/develop/content/tensor_networks.md

 If you follow machine learning, you have definitely heard of neural networks.
 If you are a physicist, you may have heard of tensor networks too.
-Both are schemes for assembling small units into very complex functions: a decision/classification function in the case of machine learning or a wavefunction in the case of quantum mechanics.
+Both are schemes for assembling small units (neurons or tensors) into very complex functions: a decision/classification function in the case of machine learning or a wavefunction in the case of quantum mechanics.

-But tensor networks differ from neural networks as they are composed only of linear elements.
-Neural networks crucially require *non-linear* elements for their success (specifically, [neuron activation functions][1]).
+But tensor networks are only composed only of linear elements.
+Neural networks crucially require *non-linear* elements for their success (specifically, non-linear [neuron activation functions][1]).
 And neural networks have been so wildly successful in recent years that leading tech companies are staking their entire futures on them.

 So why bother with linear tensor networks if non-linearity is the key to success?